 If you dream of going to Greece or have just returned from a journey to the land of azure waters and the ancient gods, there are ten must-watch movies filmed in the Greek islands that will transport you back there.

 Let the white sand beaches and clear blue skies surrounded by crystal waters and ancient buildings take you to the Greek islands in an instant.
-The glimpses offered in these films –some set in entirely one location, others combining a hodge-podge of imaginary villages or islands to conform with the plot line, demonstrate through film the beauty of the Greek islands’ geography and culture.
+The glimpses offered in these films, some set in entirely one location and others combining a hodge-podge of imaginary villages or islands to conform with the plot line, demonstrate through film the beauty of the Greek islands’ geography and culture.

-Ruins from the time of Greek mythology and sunny skies offering great natural light have been attracting producers to film in the Greek islands since the late 1950s.
-And as the Greek Film Commission has fast-tracked the process of issuing permits, offering incentives and simply making it much easier to film in Greece, filming in breath taking locations available in the Greek islands is even more attractive.
+Ruins from the time of Greek mythology and sunny skies offering beautiful natural light have been attracting producers to film in the Greek islands since the late 1950s.
+And, as the Greek Film Commission has fast-tracked the process of issuing permits, offering incentives and simply making it much easier to film in Greece, filming in breath-taking locations available in the Greek islands is even more attractive.

 1. The Big Blue (Le Grande Bleu) (1988) Amourgos, Ios